UW-EXP/GLOBEM/README.md

 ### Environment

 GLOBEm is a python-based platform to leverage its flexibility and large number of open libraries.
+Java JDK (>= 11) is needed for `ml_xu_interpretable`, `ml_xu_personalized`, and `ml_chikersal`.
 Here is an example of using Anaconda or miniconda for environment setup:

 ```
 conda create -n globem python=3.7